Sourcing Gems and Jewellery from India

 Delhi is a vibrant hub for modern jewelry design, where tradition meets luxury and innovation.
 The city is home to a mix of high-end boutiques, independent designers, and established jewellers who create fresh interpretations of classic Indian styles.
 While designer jewelry here often carries a higher price tag, the originality and craftsmanship usually justify the cost.

-Certifications You Should Know About when Sourcing Jewelry from India
+Certifications You Should Know About when Sourcing Jewellery from India

 When sourcing jewelry from India, in order to ensure that it is authentic, safe, and ethically made, it’s important to look for certain certifications.
 These documents help build trust with your customers and meet import regulations in many countries.